Erasmus and co have Boks poised for a 3rd World Cup title

 TOKYO (AP) — The man who has shaped the Springboks revival decided to take a back seat for a while.

-Rassie Erasmus had delivered his team news for a Rugby World Cup knockout game, 24 hours ahead of schedule, and answered questions in front of the cameras.
+Rassie Erasmus announced his team for a Rugby World Cup knockout game, 24 hours ahead of schedule, and answered questions in front of the cameras.

 Then he took a seat within the media scrum and listened to what his assistant had to contribute.
 That’s how he rolls.